-Options says that with the SIPP, Mr S is better able to benefit from pensions freedoms, can take his pension at 55 rather than 60, will be able to leave his pension pot to his chosen beneficiary after his death and was able to take a 25% tax-free lump sum on reaching retirement age.
+Options says that with the SIPP, Mr S was better able to benefit from pensions freedoms, could take his pension at 55 rather than 60, would be able to leave his pension pot to his chosen beneficiary after his death and be able to take a 25% tax-free lump sum.
 So, it doesn't think he's suffered a loss and it thinks he would have transferred his pension even if Options had intervened.
 In any event, it disagrees that it's done anything wrong in terms of the due diligence it carried out on Caledonian and the actions it took on Mr S' direct instruction.